Elon Musk says 'I've hired a new CEO' for Twitter

 Since Musk took over Twitter, around 90% of its employees have been fired or have quit.
 He has saddled the company with debt, just as advertisers have fled in droves.

-Musk himself has raised the possibility of bankruptcy if Twitter could not turn around its financial outlook.
+Musk himself has raised the possibility of bankruptcy if Twitter can not turn around its financial outlook.

 Notably, he reactivated former President Donald Trump's account, which had been "permanently suspended" for inciting violence after the Jan.
 6 siege on the Capitol.
-He has welcomed back on the platform right-wing users who had also been suspended or ban for previously violating policies rules against harassment and violent speech.
+He has welcomed back on the platform right-wing users and other controversial figures who had also been previously barred violating policies rules against harassment and violent speech.

 It is unclear if Musk's successor will continue to carry out his mandate of relaxing content moderation rules and attempting to find new ways to generate revenue on the ailing platform.

-Musk, who also leads Tesla and SpaceX, has faced criticism for neglecting his role at his other companies with Twitter occupying much of his attention.
+Musk, who also leads Tesla and SpaceX, has faced criticism for neglecting his role at his other companies with Twitter consuming much of his attention.

-The electric car company accounts for most of Musk's wealth, but Twitter has been consuming much of Musk's time.
+The electric car company accounts for most of Musk's wealth, but investors of his other companies have complained that running Twitter has become a major distraction.
 Tesla's stock lost 65% of its value in 2022.

-After the tweet promising a new Twitter CEO was posted, Tesla's stock price popped, a sign that investors believe Musk may turn his attention back to Tesla.
+After the tweet promising a new Twitter CEO was posted, Tesla's stock price shot up, perhaps a sign that investors believe Musk may soon turn his focus back to Tesla.

 In December, Tesla investor Ross Gerber told Tesla's board of directors to "wake up."